mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{?I-D.ietf-trans-rfc6962-bis}}.)

-The _direct path_ of a root is the empty list, and of any other node is the concatenation of that node with the direct path of its parent.
-The _copath_ of a node is the list of siblings of nodes in its direct path.
+The _direct path_ of a root is the empty list, and of any other node is the concatenation of that node's parent along with the parent's direct path.
+The _copath_ of a node is the node's sibling concatenated with the list of siblings of all the nodes in its direct path.
 The _frontier_ of a tree is the list of heads of the maximal full subtrees of the tree, ordered from left to right.

 For example, in the below tree:

-* The direct path of C is (C, CD, ABCD)
+* The direct path of C is (CD, ABCD, ABCDEFG)
 * The copath of C is (D, AB, EFG)
 * The frontier of the tree is (ABCD, EF, G)